 In this post we explain why a social credit system is bad - and it's not only about China.

 Social credit system

 Of course, no one calls it social credit system, but if you think about it, it's already here: The insurance company that calculates your risk premium based on information gathered from social media.
 The bank that calculates your financial credibility and, thus, your interest rates, based on information provided by the Schufa (German system).
-AirBnB and Uber disabling accounts, for example if a home owner or driver reported you for 'bad behavior', without giving you any choice to appeal.
+AirBnB and Uber disabling accounts, for example, if a home owner or a driver reported you for 'bad behavior', without giving you any choice to appeal.

 There are companies that gather information about you that lead to consequences based on this information.
-That's basically the same as a social credit system.

 The web is a surveillance machine